indratanusaha/indratanusaha.github.io/_posts/2025-11-02-my-blog-post.md

 The earth has been warning us from the past 7-10 years.
 The imbalance in the external world mirrors our inner chaos & reflects a civilization that has lost its way for short-term greed.

+1. Hurricane Melissa added evidence to the already warming ocean.
+(Sources: Monstrous Hurricane Melissa prompted renewed climate change questions https://share.google/IPoUjsCmlWCQNgipY, Hurricane Melissa | Grantham Institute – Climate Change and the Environment | Imperial College London https://share.google/qA6solJ5DnptEGZiV)
-1. Breathing as a non-smoker in Delhi is similar to being a chain smoker somewhere else.
+2. Breathing as a non-smoker in Delhi is similar to being a chain smoker somewhere else.
 Delhi gives the people black lungs without smoking, for free.
 A doctor advises people to leave Delhi for 6-8 days.
 (Source: https://indianexpress.com/article/cities/delhi/chronic-lung-disease-leave-delhi-pulmonologist-pollution-haze-10335960/)
-2. Kolkata's AQI has degraded so much that it is among the top 10 most polluted cities globally.
+3. Kolkata's AQI has degraded so much that it is among the top 10 most polluted cities globally.
 (Source: https://www.iqair.com/newsroom/kolkata-among-top-10-most-polluted-cities-in-the-world-10-9-2025)
-3. Uttar Pradesh's climate has shifted from dry in 2014 to humid from 2018, as someone who lived there, I have witnessed it with my own senses.
+4. Uttar Pradesh's climate has shifted from dry in 2014 to humid from 2018, as someone who lived there, I have witnessed it with my own senses.
 It also made rainfall more unpredictable.
 (Sources: UPCCCE-Uttar Pradesh Climate Change and Clean Environment https://share.google/u5B33RDOArfYtb9Dy, https://doi.org/10.9734/ajee/2025/v24i8774, http:// creativecommons.org/licenses/by-nc-nd/4.0/)
-4. Bhubaneswar is suffering from bad AQI (even topped Delhi during Diwali 2025) & pollution by construction rubble from the past 3 years.
+5. Bhubaneswar is suffering from bad AQI (even topped Delhi during Diwali 2025) & pollution by construction rubble from the past 3 years.
 (Source: Bhubaneswar sees three-fold deterioration in AQI, noise pollution surge https://share.google/LpdP1CWueycMOnBxa)
-5. Coral reefs are in inevitable danger due to climate change induced thermal stresses which would affect millions of people.
+6. Coral reefs are in inevitable danger due to climate change induced thermal stresses which would affect millions of people.
 (Sources: https://www.nature.com/articles/s43247-025-02790-4, https://www.theguardian.com/environment/2025/oct/13/coral-reefs-ice-sheets-amazon-rainforest-tipping-point-global-heating-scientists-report)
-6. Amazon rainforests are heating up & struggling to maintain their energy balance.
+7. Amazon rainforests are heating up & struggling to maintain their energy balance.
 (Sources: Amazon Forest Heat: Decades of Overheating Post-Fire Threatens Carbon Capture https://share.google/0ZPAKLBTlSZN0SE8f, Climate change in the Amazon | WWF https://share.google/NRSgvGGcwC9Gs60Ze)

 “As the fire is covered by smoke, so is knowledge by desire.”
 (Bhagavad Gita 3.38)

 Our desire for consumerism-fueled individualism has covered our planet in flames, & yet we scroll.

+Nature's correction won't be pretty, it would collapse the economy, & leave everyone on the streets stranded & fighting for food, water, shelter & supplies.
+In the current trajectory of our planet, it's not a question of if, but when.
+That is why urgent intervention & action is required.

 ## The felt truth